 We round up the best TV shows for kids: bonus points for educational value, wholesomeness and sweet graphics.

-Chin up, mums: it’s normal to feel guilty about screen time – especially when we’re all still under quarantine.
+Chin up, mums: it’s normal to feel guilty about screen time – especially when we’re all still dealing with this pesky pandemic.
 Not all TV is bad though.
 In fact, don’t you remember learning some pretty nifty life lessons from our friends on Sesame Street and Mister Rogers back in the day?
 But now that the kids are past their toddler years and want something more complex with flashier graphics, conflict and not-so-scary bad guys, what’s a mum to do?
-Lucky for you, we’ve rounded up the best wholesome TV shows on Netflix, Amazon Prime and Disney Junior out there that tick all the boxes for your not-so-little one:
+Lucky for you, we’ve rounded up the best wholesome TV shows on Netflix, Amazon Prime Video and Disney+ out there that tick all the boxes for your not-so-little one:

 Using a sprinkle of magic and a whole lotta determination, True never hesitates to help her friends out.
 She faces any challenge with a smile on her face, never giving up ’til she gets it right.
 Kids will love the uber-adorable yetis and the wise-cracking cat Bartleby, while parents will love it for the cuteness factor.
 Yep, this is one of the best wholesome TV shows for kids out there, we think!